You have 0 free articles left this month.

 The Inspector-General of Taxation and Taxation Ombudsman expects the number of complaints relating to debts and tax will increase further amid rising financial pressures.

-In its Corporate Plan for the period of 2025-2028, the Inspector-General of Taxation and Taxation Ombudsman (IGTO) has outlined some of the challenges in the current environment for tax administration and outlined its priorities.
+In its Corporate Plan for 2025–2028, the Inspector-General of Taxation and Taxation Ombudsman (IGTO) has outlined some of the challenges in the current environment for tax administration and outlined its priorities.

-In her first Corporate Plan as the newly appointed IGTO, Ruth Owen said it was "a critical time for the agency and for tax administration" with the ATO counting to ramp up its tax collection and cost of living pressures impacting many Australians.
+In her first Corporate Plan as the newly appointed IGTO, Ruth Owen said it was "a critical time for the agency and for tax administration" with the ATO counting on ramping up its tax collection and cost-of-living pressures impacting many Australians.

-"Tax and tax administration are never far from the headlines and at a time of significant cost of living pressures for many Australians, getting your tax right or receiving your tax refund is front of mind for many," said Owen.
+"Tax and tax administration are never far from the headlines and at a time of significant cost of living pressures for many Australians, getting your tax right or receiving your tax refund is front of mind for many," Owen said.

-Owen said it was critical that the public has trust in the tax system in order for it to work effectively.
+Owen said it was critical that the public has trust in the tax system for it to work effectively.

 "That is why it is particularly important at this time that I and my office have the capacity and capability to hold the ATO and the TPB to account, especially as the former ramps up its tax collection and debt management activity," she said.

-The Corporate Plan noted that there is significant levels of financial stress within the community, including for small businesses.
+The Corporate Plan noted that there are significant levels of financial stress within the community, including for small businesses.

 ==